Solarpunk: How to Tame Chickens and Automate Eggs with Animal Transport

 What “taming chickens” means in Solarpunk

-In Solarpunk, chicken taming is less about a long hand-feeding mini-game and more about unlocking the animal husbandry chain properly.
-The game cares about whether you have researched the right pack, built the right structures, and met the chickens’ needs.
-If any one of those parts is missing, egg production either never starts or stalls in a way that feels random.
+There is no long hand-feeding mini-game here.
+Taming is really about unlocking the animal husbandry chain and meeting the chickens’ needs.
+The game checks three things: that you researched the right pack, built the right structures, and pushed every need to its cap.
+Miss any one and egg production either never starts or stalls in a way that feels random.

 Advertisement